 - Persons whose attire is deemed to be inappropriate for the occasion of commencement may not be permitted to participate in the ceremony.

 - Guests should be encouraged to arrive early.
-All guests, regardless of age, must have a ticket to enter the arena.

 - It is not permissible to “hold or reserve” seats for late arriving guests.
 Guests should try to arrive at the same time in order to sit together.

 - To ensure the safety and security of all in attendance:

 - Only faculty, staff, and graduates will be allowed on the floor of the coliseum.
 After the ceremony, please arrange to meet graduate(s) at an off-site location.